Security guide

 Path permissionsEdit permissions for a specific path.
 You can also configure the branches the permissions apply to.

-PermissionsEdit user and group permissions for the repository.
+PermissionsEdit user permissions for the repository.

 For specific security configurations, refer to Security scenarios.